Notproginfinix/phhusson-treble_experimentations/Realme-Narzo-20-(aka-Realme-7i-EU).md

 `fastboot erase userdata`
 `fastboot reboot`

-Now in 99% of cases, if you didn't mess up anything, gsi will boot normally, Incase it doesn't,  you can either flash stock ROM using [this guide](https://www.mediafire.com/view/d7ygdwkqs46zw4b) or message me (who published this guide here) at [Instagram](http://instagr.am/harry_kris) or [telegram](https://t.me/realkarthiknair) .
-I'll try to help out if you've the basic common sense(s)
+Now in 99% of cases, if you didn't mess up anything, gsi will boot normally, Incase it doesn't,  you can either flash stock ROM using [this guide](https://www.mediafire.com/view/d7ygdwkqs46zw4b).

 For extended support, join the narzo 20 community at telegram [here](https://t.me/realme_narzo_20_group)